KumarRobotics/kr_mav_control/doc/MultiMatlab.md

 cd ros_comm_msgs
 mv std_srvs ..
 ```
- * Newer format=2 package.xml has issues with MATLAB message generation.
-Hence an older patched version is used.
+ * Newer format 2 of `package.xml` has issues with MATLAB message generation.
+Hence, an older patched version is used.
  * MATLABs inbuild `std_srvs` does not have all the needed services.
-Hence we compile it again locally.
+Hence, we clone and compile it again locally.

 Open MATLAB and run the following

 ```
 rosgenmsg('~/matlab_msgs')
 ```

- * Follow the instructions spilled out in MATLAB console to use the custom_msgs in MATLAB, i.e edit `javaclasspath.txt` and `addpath`
+ * Follow the instructions spilled out in MATLAB console, i.e edit `javaclasspath.txt` and `addpath` with necessary locations.

 Clone and build [kr_ui](https://github.com/KumarRobotics/kr_ui) and [multi_mav_manager](https://github.com/KumarRobotics/multi_mav_manager) in your workspace

+## Running simple simulator with matlab_interface

 Helper bash scripts are added to launch multiple robots.
 ```